Osteopathy for Sitting Office Workers

 In fact, our sedentary lifestyle in conjunction with our environment is contributing to the rapid rise of heart disease, type 2 diabetes, obesity as well as muscular and joint complaints.

-So how can your local Osteopath help you to get your health on track and body feeling great?
+So how can your local Osteopath help you to get your health on track and your body feeling great?
 Osteopaths work with you one on one to identify the underlying issues that are leading you to your current complaint and formulate a plan to get you moving and breathing more efficiently, using manual therapy techniques to reduce your aches and pains.
 Our practitioners may give you postural and ergonomic advice and effective exercises to help maintain long term improvement